-The contour method is a destructive technique to characterize the distribution of residual stresses in a part section.
-It is often used to optimize manufacturing and forming process.
+The contour method is a measurement technique to create a mapping of residual stresses levels on the entire part section.

 Access to all our download resources